The Impact of 5G on Autonomous Electric Vehicles: What to Expect

 Data Security and Privacy

-With increased connectivity comes the need for robust data security and privacy measures.
+With increased connectivity comes the need for strong data security and privacy measures.
 Autonomous vehicles generate and exchange vast amounts of data, making them potential targets for cyberattacks.
 Implementing strong cybersecurity protocols is essential to protect both vehicles and users.

 Regulatory and Ethical Considerations